unurgunite/tdlib-docker/README.md

 ## Contribution

 Contribute to the project development always welcome!
 You will need to fork this project then create new branch and push changes to the repository.
+Bug reports and pull requests are welcome on GitHub at https://github.com/unurgunite/tdlib-docker.

 [1]:https://github.com/unurgunite/tdlib-docker#usage
 [2]:https://github.com/unurgunite/tdlib-docker#contribution